flexdinesh/react-socks/README.md

 ### Get Current Width / Breakpoint Name

-You can access current width directly, if you call `getCurrentWidth` in the render function of a functional component
+Ff you call `getCurrentWidth` in the render function of a functional component, you can access current width directly:

 ```jsx
 import { getCurrentWidth } from 'react-socks'